NaomiVK/page-speed-accessibility/README.md

 5. View the results and detailed reports for each URL

+6. For URLs with failed audits, click "Analyze with Gemini" to get AI-powered recommendations on how to fix the issues

 ## 📊 Understanding the Results

 The app categorizes accessibility audits into four groups: